alexandrascript/tech-writing-tools/accessibility/README.md

 accessibility and inclusion when editing and creating content, from the words we choose to the way our content is organized.

-I've written an [accessibility style guide](style.md) which outlines some best practcies.
+I've written an [accessibility style guide](style.md) which outlines some best practices.
 Feel free to copy this document in whole and add it to your company style guide.

 I've also included [accessibility in my speaking policy](https://heyawhite.com/speaking/#a11y).